ralna/GALAHAD/doc/Julia/rst-dir/rpd_functions.rst

 	*
 		- h_c_ptr

-		- is a one-dimensional array of size h_c_ne and type Int32 that gives the constraint indices of the lower triangular part of $H_c$ in the :ref:`joint sparse co-ordinate storage scheme <doxid-index_1joint_symmetric_matrix_coordinate>`.
+		- is a one-dimensional array of size h_c_ne and type Int32 that gives the constraint indices of the lower triangular part of $H_c$ in the :ref:`joint sparse co-ordinate storage scheme <details-rpd_storage>`.

 	*
 		- h_c_row